jonathanmorgan/python_utilities/README.md

 Copyright 2012, 2013 Jonathan Morgan

-This file is part of [http://github.com/jonathanmorgan/python_utilities](http://github.com/jonathanmorgan/python_utilities).
+This file is part of [http://github.com/jonathanmorgan/python\_utilities](http://github.com/jonathanmorgan/python_utilities).

-python_utilities is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+python\_utilities is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-Foobar is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+python\_utilities is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU Lesser General Public License along with [http://github.com/jonathanmorgan/python_utilities](http://github.com/jonathanmorgan/python_utilities).
+You should have received a copy of the GNU Lesser General Public License along with [http://github.com/jonathanmorgan/python\_utilities](http://github.com/jonathanmorgan/python_utilities).
 If not, see
 [http://www.gnu.org/licenses/](http://www.gnu.org/licenses/).